a-nikolaev/a-nikolaev.github.io/ds/topics.markdown

 ## General info

-The project is optional, and it is a way to improve your grade if you did not do well on the midterm, or just want to get some extra credit.
+The project is optional, and it is a way to improve your grade if you did not do well on the exams, or just want to get some extra credit.

 The project will be due by the end of the semester.